 "So, have you met everybody on the floor yet?"

 "Nah, I've been in the room all day.
 Unpacking."

 "Oh, well.
 Would you like to meet some of them?
 I promise they're all crazy as hell."
 He smiled broadly.
 It was a smile that made Angelo feel small.
 The guy was confident, that was for sure.
 And confidence always intimidated Angelo.

 "Um…" to be honest Angelo wanted to lie down.
 Coming straight from work to an hour long drive to moving boxes and lifting all that heavy stuff had worn him out.
 "Maybe some other time, I'm actually kind of tired."
 Angelo felt sort of lame for saying it, but at the same time didn't care.
 Not right then.

 "Oh, alright.
 Um, just—I guess I'll talk to you later then."
 Julian moved past him and placed a hand on the door handle.
 "Oh, and um, we're having a kickback later… If you wanna come."

 Angelo winced internally.
 The guy probably thought he was an introvert already.
 Angelo nodded absently.
 "Uh, thanks."
 Thanks?
 "I'm down."

 "All right, I guess I'll come get you… You're gonna be here?"

 "Okay then.
-Peace."
+Deuces."
 Julian turned the handle and left out into the hallway.
 In the two steps in took him to breach the doorway the tile floor of the entryway could've been red carpet.